 Beyond the physical challenges that come with a full day of seated meditation, the biggest opportunity for healing through White Tantra rests in the mind.
 As with all meditation, the immediate benefits of learning to quiet thoughts and focus the mind are direct side-effects of this practice.
 Additionally, there are also innate teachings of unity that come with White Tantra.
-Kriyas (or yogic cleansing practices) like eye gazing are becoming increasingly popular, and for good reason.
+Kriyas (or yogic cleansing practices) like eye gazing are becoming increasingly popular and for good reason.

-Eye gazing allows you to connect with both your inner and outer experience.
+Eye gazing allows you to connect with both your inner and outer experiences.
 It works to break down barriers between you and others.
 Eventually, this grants you the power to experience oneness with the infinite and with everyone around you.

 20. Intrigued by the energetics of polarity?
 Learn more about it in my KU YTT.

 Though Kundalini and Tantra are deeply steeped in tradition, today we have the opportunity to elevate our yoga practice and co-create a new path forward.
 As you know I have a full video on polarity in my Kundalini Demystified course.
 However, if you’re interested in learning more about the energetics of polarity and Tantra, join Guru Singh and I in our Kundalini University Yoga Teacher Training.
 We teach yogis just like you to demystify Tantra, polarity, and discover the joys of the Kundalini path through modern teachings you can do anywhere.
 Don’t forget there is also the polarity play kriya in my Uplifted membership that you can do within 40 day kriya plan also!

 21. With the passing of Yogi Bhajan, White Tantric Yoga is open for truly conscious exploration.